The highest paying sports events in the world

 © efecreata photography

 Formula One racing is the most expensive sports to compete in.
 It also offers one of the largest prize funds.
-The overall prize pool for each season is estimated at roughly $700 million.
+The overall prize pool for each season is estimated at roughly $860 million as of 2018.
 This is distributed according to the results of each race, as well as the final season standings.

 3. Boxing - High-profile fights